18F/handbook/docs/welcome-to-18f/classes/intro-to-writing-lab.md

 ### <a id="asking-for-help">How do I ask for help?</a>

-Standard practice is to file an issue in our [GitHub repo](https://github.com/18F/writing-lab).
-If you don’t feel comfortable filing an issue, reach out to us on our Slack channel, [#writing-lab](https://18f.slack.com/archives/writing-lab).
+Standard practice is to file an issue in our [GitHub repo](https://github.com/CivicActions/writing-lab).
+If you don’t feel comfortable filing an issue, reach out to us on our Slack channel, [#writing-lab](https://civicactions.slack.com/archives/writing-lab).
 Provide us with the basic details of your project, and we’ll create an issue for you (and tag you in it).

 This is a lot to digest, so we’ve created this [Writing Lab One Sheet](https://docs.google.com/document/d/1pyP501N6L-mJStTUIhsZ9UQoxy7quzoKND9iibS51ls/edit) for you to keep.
 It has all the information we think you might need in the future.

 ### <a id="previous-projects">What has the Writing Lab worked on in the past?</a>

-Feel free to peruse the [issues associated with the Writing Lab repository](https://github.com/18F/writing-lab/issues).
-Also, if you haven’t had a chance to check out the [18F Content Guide](https://pages.18f.gov/content-guide/) yet, that’s a great place to go to familiarize yourself with our style.
+Feel free to peruse the [issues associated with the Writing Lab repository](https://github.com/CivicActions/writing-lab/issues).
+Also, if you haven’t had a chance to check out the [CivicActions Content Guide](https://pages.CivicActions.com/content-guide/) yet, that’s a great place to go to familiarize yourself with our style.